 CLAVERACK–The driver of a car being pursued by police was killed in a crash on Route 9H, March 5 at 2:19 p.m.

-The incident began in the Village of Red Hook, where police deemed the Dutchess County man “a suspicious person” and pulled him over.
-Police had received a report that a car of the same description as the one the man was driving was stolen from the Millbrook area earlier in the day.
+The incident began in the Village of Red Hook, where police there got a call about “a suspicious person” and pulled him over.
+Mr. Carman was driving a green Saturn that had been reported stolen from the Millbrook area earlier in the day.

-The car crossed the centerline and careened into the path of a southbound dump truck driven by George Duryea, 33, of Nassau.
-The truck overturned on the west shoulder and Mr. Duryea escaped unharmed.
+The car rounded a curve, crossed the centerline and careened into the path of a southbound dump truck driven by George Duryea, 33, of Nassau.
+The car went under the truck causing the truck to overturn on the west shoulder.
+Mr. Duryea escaped unharmed.

-The car came to rest in the parking lot of Valley Oil on the east side of the highway.
+The car “was catapulted” into the Valley Oil Company parking lot on the east side of the highway, said Sr. Inv.
+Mazzacano.

 State Police Collision Reconstruction Unit, Commercial Vehicle Enforcement Unit, the Greenport and Philmont rescue squads, Claverack firefighters and Coroner Angelo Nero assisted at the scene.